14all-agency/shopify-llms-txt-directory/https-oupes-com.md

   Updated: 2025-09-12T08:55:05Z
 - [National Preparedness Month](https://oupes.com/pages/national-preparedness-month)
   Updated: 2025-08-22T01:10:21Z
-- [Thank You for Sharing Your Voice with OUPES!](https://oupes.com/pages/thank-you-for-sharing-your-voice-with-oupes): Your feedback is invaluable to us.
+- [Thank You for Sharing Your Voice with OUPES!](https://oupes.com/pages/reason-for-abandonment-price_too_high): Your feedback is invaluable to us.
 Every insight you've provided helps OUPES improve, innovate, and better serve your energy needs.
 We are deeply c...
-  Updated: 2025-09-12T02:27:44Z
+  Updated: 2025-09-22T02:45:14Z
 - [Mix and Match](https://oupes.com/pages/collection-bundle)
   Updated: 2025-09-12T06:34:19Z
 - [Bundles](https://oupes.com/pages/bundles)
   Updated: 2025-09-12T06:55:28Z
+- [Thank You for Sharing Your Voice with OUPES!](https://oupes.com/pages/reason-for-abandonment-still_comparing_options): Your feedback is invaluable to us.
+Every insight you've provided helps OUPES improve, innovate, and better serve your energy needs.
+We are deeply c...
+  Updated: 2025-09-22T02:47:38Z
+- [Thank You for Sharing Your Voice with OUPES!](https://oupes.com/pages/reason-for-abandonment-question_unanswered): Your feedback is invaluable to us.
+Every insight you've provided helps OUPES improve, innovate, and better serve your energy needs.
+We are deeply c...
+  Updated: 2025-09-22T02:50:17Z
+- [Thank You for Sharing Your Voice with OUPES!](https://oupes.com/pages/reason-for-abandonment-concerned_about_returns-warranty): Your feedback is invaluable to us.
+Every insight you've provided helps OUPES improve, innovate, and better serve your energy needs.
+We are deeply c...
+  Updated: 2025-09-22T02:51:10Z
+- [Thank You for Sharing Your Voice with OUPES!](https://oupes.com/pages/reason-for-abandonment-checkout_too_complicated): Your feedback is invaluable to us.
+Every insight you've provided helps OUPES improve, innovate, and better serve your energy needs.
+We are deeply c...
+  Updated: 2025-09-22T02:51:53Z
+- [Thank You for Sharing Your Voice with OUPES!](https://oupes.com/pages/reason-for-abandonment-need_more_info): Your feedback is invaluable to us.
+Every insight you've provided helps OUPES improve, innovate, and better serve your energy needs.
+We are deeply c...
+  Updated: 2025-09-22T02:52:32Z
+- [Thank You for Sharing Your Voice with OUPES!](https://oupes.com/pages/reason-for-abandonment-just_saving_for_later): Your feedback is invaluable to us.
+Every insight you've provided helps OUPES improve, innovate, and better serve your energy needs.
+We are deeply c...
+  Updated: 2025-09-22T02:54:34Z
+- [Thank You for Sharing Your Voice with OUPES!](https://oupes.com/pages/reason-for-abandonment-already_chose_another_brand): Your feedback is invaluable to us.
+Every insight you've provided helps OUPES improve, innovate, and better serve your energy needs.
+We are deeply c...
+  Updated: 2025-09-22T02:55:31Z

 ## Policies